turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/create-a-chat-application-using-solidity-and-react.md

         </Container>
     );
 }
 ```

+{% hint style="info" %}
+Note: Write down the contract address obtained from `Implementing the smart contract` section in the variable called `CONTRACT_ADDRESS` on line 9 of `App.jsx`.
+{% endhint %}

-Open the `index.js` file inside the `src` directory and paste the following :
+Open the `index.js` file inside the `src` directory and paste the following code :

 ```javascript
 import React from "react";